TwlyY29/r_validator/README.md

 They have to be given in a separate column instead of the Signature-colum to allow for testing of the standard values later.

+### Required Files
+For the system to be able to put together task descriptions, tests, and standard solutions, you need to have **three files for each of the specified functions**.
+In all cases, you need to have a **subdirectory that matches the competency** and a **file inside that subdirectory matching the function name** in the `task_db.tsv`.
+These things go intro the three directories `tasks`, `tests`, and `solutions`.

 The description of the task is given in the specified file in your `tasks`-directory.
 Have a look at [one example description](tasks/vector_basics/create_sequence_from_40_to_80.txt).

-The tests and the solution of a task are given in the file stated in the 'Test/Rump' column.
-Note that this references two different files - one in your `tests` folder and one in your `solutions` folder.
+The tests and the solution of a task are given in corresponding files in your `tests` folder and one in your `solutions` folder.
 In both of these folders, you'll find the sub-folder `vector_basics` and the file `create_sequence_from_40_to_80.R`.

 Have a look at the [file in `tests/` folder](tests/vector_basics/create_sequence_from_40_to_80.R) and the  [file in `solutions/` folder](solutions/vector_basics/create_sequence_from_40_to_80.R).
 The file in `solutions` contains the correct solution.
 Note that it does not contain the function name as this will be put together automatically later.